Immigration Lawyer Cost for a Green Card (2025 Guide)

 Q: What increases the lawyer’s fee?

-A: Complex issues, experienced lawyers, and big-city locations.
+A: Complex issues, more experienced lawyers, and big-city locations all push costs up.

 Q: Do lawyers offer payment plans?